 You might be asking yourself what exactly is yuk sung?
 Yuk sung is a kind of Chinese salad wrap, typically with a spicy minced meat filling.

 It is a popular Chinese starter, however also a great item to put on a party buffet.
 Serving Chinese finger food does not necessarily mean deep fried spring rolls.
+With this tasty starter you'll also need a main, why not serve it with this Hong Kong-Style Sweet And Sour Chicken.

 Altogether, yuk sung is a fresh and tasty dish that can be made in only 30 minutes.
 So, as you can see, you can replicate this recipe in a matter of minutes.